Before You Go…

 One of the reasons why people dread the conference cocktail or office party is precisely because they know someone is going to try to pitch them or otherwise ask them for something.
 Forget that!
 Be the one who offers value to others before asking for something in return!
 Commit to building a relationship with someone before you even think about business.
 It will make the party less stressful, more enjoyable, and you’ll feel free to be more authentic.

-Once you’ve received a referral, it’s important that you circle back and that the person who provided it.
+Once you’ve received a referral, it’s important that you circle back with the person who provided it.
 The key here is to show them how much you appreciate their referral and that they are indeed helping you to build your business.
 People like to help others; it generally makes most of us feel good to do so.
 If people don’t know that they’re helping you, then they’ll be less motivated to continue making referrals.

 8. Send a gift